WordPressUtilities/WPUInstaller/inc/base_readme.md

 - Create a dedicated root project folder.
 - Create a `logs` directory in the root folder.
 - Clone this project in the root folder and go to the cloned folder.
-- Ensure all submodules are loaded : `git submodule update --init --recursive;` (do it everytime you change branch)
+- Ensure all submodules are loaded and at the correct commit version : `git submodule update --init --recursive;` (do it everytime you change branch)

 ### Database
 - Setup your favorite local LAMP/WAMP/MAMP to target the root of the project (the folder containing wp-config-sample.php)